 - Jewish Community Calling for Nutrition Assistance

 600 Jewish organizations and faith leaders around the US have signed this statement we created with our friends at Mazon.
 It calls on the President, the USDA, and Congress to expand nutrition assistance for our most vulnerable during this very scary time.
-And now you can add your voice to this important cause with a petition calling on governors and all policy makers to expand nutrition assistance.
-Sign here.

 - Families First Act